Help for Orphans

 This is a community based project assisted by the Catholic parish of Kabwata.
 It comprises St Lawrence School, St Lawrence Home of Hope, Special Needs School, Home-Based Care Programme, and a Computer Centre.

-Over 1,150 pupils from Grade 1 to Grade 9 are provided with free education and the performance of pupils in the Grade 7 and 9 exams is steadily improving.
+Pupils from Grade 1 to Grade 9 are provided with free education and the performance of pupils in the Grade 7 and 9 exams is steadily improving.
 The teachers are now on the government payroll and Trust funds are used to improve the facilities.
 Recent improvements include rehabilitating the school toilets and showers for disabled children, repairing school desks and library furniture, providing learning materials and book purchases.

 The Computer Centre is well used by Grade 8 and 9 pupils and members of the local community.